engasa/Obsidian-Github-Vault/EL/Three Research Themes.md

 		- **AI-Resistant Assessment Design**: Explore novel assessment methods that reduce the risk of AI-generated plagiarism while encouraging authentic student work
 		- **Rubric Generation and Standardization**: Research how Generative AI can standardize and streamline rubric creation for more consistent and transparent grading practices.
 	- **Ethics, Social Implications, and Responsible AI**
-		- **~ <font color="#2DC26B">AI Literacy:</font>** Investigate how to responsibly involve AI in teaching and learning + critically evaluate AI-generated content
+		- **~ <font color="#2DC26B">AI Literacy:</font>** Investigate how to responsibly <font color="#2DC26B">involve</font> AI in teaching and learning + critically evaluate AI-generated content
 		- **Ethical Implications of AI Tutors**: Explore the boundaries of replacing human tutors with AI, focusing on the psychological and educational impacts on students.
-		- **Student Perceptions of AI in Learning**: longitudinal studies to understand student trust, acceptance, and ethical concerns surrounding the use of AI in their education.
+		- **Student/Teacher Perceptions of AI in Learning**: longitudinal studies to understand student trust, acceptance, and ethical concerns surrounding the use of AI in their education.
-		- **AI and Future of Work:** Explore how AI will impact the future of work in the CS field and how to prepare students for these changes.
+		- **Future of Work:** Explore how AI will impact the future of work in the CS field and how to prepare students for these changes.
 	 - **Curriculum Development**
 		 - ***~ <font color="#2DC26B">Code Generation for Learning Examples***</font>: generating coding examples for specific topics + measure its effectiveness in improving conceptual understanding.
 		 - **AI-Assisted Curriculum Design**: Examine how AI can assist educators in creating course content (syllabi, lesson plans, module content) that align with Bloom's taxonomy or other frameworks.